 Green Tea Benefits

 Drinking several cups of green tea a day (or green tea extract with water) can help you get rid of fat.
 This is generally one of the more controversial uses for green tea; however, the body of research that keeps growing may finally prove green tea and weight loss go hand in hand.
 One major factor in its weight loss properties are the “catechins” (a type of polyphenol) found in green tea.
 A recent study showed that the catechins combat the body’s tendency to accumulate fat and also help the body burn calories.
 Another study related that the catechins in green tea help bring the body into “thermogenesis”–a state in which the body burns fat for energy.
-Though skepticism remains, green tea may one day be prescribed for weight loss.
+Though skepticism remains, green tea may one day be prescribed for weight loss with more testing.

 Drinking green tea or green tea extract on a daily basis may prevent heart disease.
 Because we work all day in America, and eat like Americans tend to eat, heart disease is rampant.
 While green tea is not a replacement for exercise and a reasonable diet, recent studies suggest it can help significantly.
 Consistently drinking green tea or taking green tea extracts can dilate blood vessels, allowing for better circulation.
-Compounds in green tea also help to increase good cholesterol (HDL) and lower bad cholesterol (LDL), which will protect you from atherosclerosis.
+Compounds in green tea also help to increase good cholesterol (HDL) and lower bad cholesterol (LDL), which will protect you from atherosclerosis and other problems.

 The many benefits green tea has for the brain may finally get you to change your morning source of caffeine.Though some would say the research is still in its infancy, its sheer volume and diversity of focus has put a mug in many hands.
 Recent studies suggest that green tea may improve learning ability, memory, and overall cognitive function, as well as prevent the mental decline that comes with age.
 Other studies suggest that compounds in green tea ensure ample supplies of dopamine to needy areas of the brain, which leads to improved moods and productivity.

 One of the greatest benefits green tea offers is that it may actually ward off . . . death.
 That’s right, Death, you misanthropic opportunist.
 OK, OK, you’re probably thinking this is straight from the mouth of a bead-adorned, hat-knitting, pot-smoking, skirt-over-jeans wearing holistic guru–but research exists to tentatively back up this claim.
-According to a Japanese study published in The Journal of the American Medical Association, if you drink green tea, you’ll have a lower risk of–no joke–death.
+According to a Japanese study published in The Journal of the American Medical Association, if you drink this, you’ll have a lower risk of–no joke–death.
 The study followed almost 35,000 Japanese people for over a decade.
 It found that those who drank 16 oz. of green tea daily had an increased life expectancy.
 While more research needs to be done, I say cheers to green tea health.

 More Benefits of Green Tea